⚠️ Trigger Warning:

 “To the city that never stops shining!”

-“How does it taste?” she said under her breath as she watched the panic in his eyes.
+“How does it taste?” she said under her breath as panic spread through his eyes.

 Ethan blinked as his pupils dilated.
 His lips parted without a sound.
 Confusion flashed into terror as the poison coiled deeper into his bloodstream.
 His body betrayed him in slow waves: muscles stiffening, breath shortening.
 He coughed and was able to catch a breath, a sound quickly masked by the orchestra’s rising swell.
 Unaware of the venom inside that surged through his veins.